ANCHORS GET THE JOB DONE….. EVENTUALLY

 The match changed dramatically for the second week in a row with a Red Card but this week it was for the opposition.
 Two minutes after the goal Dale Burrell went flying into to a challenge to block Robinson and was late, high and dangerous.
 Luckily Robinson wasn’t injured, but Burrell was dismissed despite astonishingly vehement protests from Whickham.

 Second Half was almost a non event.
 Whickham sat in and to be fair to them worked very hard to stop the Anchors from getting any momentum.
-The Anchors huffed and puffed but had very little to show for it as they became frustrated.
+The Anchors huffed and puffed but had very little to show for it as they hit a constant brick wall of black and white.
 Max Craggs had two nice Free Kicks go just wide and centre half Grieve just got to a Bulmer cross before Craggs as he rose to head into the empty net.The closest attempt came on 82 minutes when Nicholson, sent up front to win some balls flicked on a ball from Craggs and Nathan Mulligans effort looked in until keeper Tsapalos made a brilliant one handed save low down.

-It was sub Kev HAYES who found the answer, cutting in from the right he skipped past Hedley and shot from 20 yards. a slight deflection and the pace of the ball saw it fly into the bottom corner and the large Stockton contingent went wild and wiped their brows.
+It was sub Kev HAYES who found the answer, cutting in from the right he skipped past Hedley and shot from 20 yards a slight but significant deflection combined with the pace of the ball saw it fly into the bottom corner and the large Stockton contingent went wild and wiped their brows.
 Full Time 2-1

-A very frustrating day for the Anchors, almost.
-Whickham are big strong and organised and they almost got what their hard work deserved today.
-Dale Burrell probably cost them them a chance of all 3 points too.
-But the Anchors plugged away and they drove forward in search of a goal for the whole 50 minutes of the second half.
+Almost a very frustrating day for the Anchors.
+Whickham are big, strong, awkward and organised and they almost got something out of the game and you couldn’t have denied them that just for their effort but Dale Burrells Red Card probably cost them them a chance of any points today.
+The Anchors plugged away and heads never dropped as they drove forward in search of a goal for the whole 50 minutes of the second half.
 Skipper Adam Nicholson on his 26th birthday got the man of the match for another powerful centre half display.
 Two week break now then 2 more difficult away games…

 Photos: Ray Sharpe